Secret Santa pays off $50,000 in layaway balances at Henrico Walmart

 HENRICO COUNTY, Va.
-(WRIC) — Christmas came early this year for about 100 customers who had layaways at the Walmart Supercenter on Nine Mile Road.
+(WRIC) — Christmas came early this year for about 100 customers who had layaways at a Walmart Supercenter in Henrico County, Virginia.

-An anonymous ‘Secret Santa’ went to Walmart on Saturday and donated money for customers paying off their layaway items.
+An anonymous ‘Secret Santa’ on Saturday donated money for customers paying off their layaway items.

-Walmart representatives told 8News that the anonymous customer paid off the remaining store balances of $50,000, covering layaways for about 100 people.
+Walmart representatives said that the anonymous customer paid off the remaining store balances of $50,000, covering layaways for about 100 people.

 One of those customers, Felicia McKay, went to Walmart on Saturday to pick up Christmas gifts for her grandkids who range in age from 11 months to 11 years old.